mattetti/merb_babel/README.markdown

 Merb_babel
 =========

-A plugin for the Merb framework that provides locales, languages, countries. (multi threaded)
+A plugin for the Merb framework that provides locales, languages, countries. (in a thread safe environment)

-Purpose of Merb_babel
+Purpose of Merb\_babel
 ---------------------

 Merb_babel is primarily written to fulfill my personal needs.
 Instead of porting my http://github.com/mattetti/globalite plugin over, I decided to re write it from scratch learning from my mistakes.